miraiaroha/ACAN/README.md

 ## Requirements
 This code was tested with Pytorch 0.4.1, CUDA 9.1 and Ubuntu 18.04.
-Training takes about 48 hours with the default parameters on the **Eigen** split on a Nvidia GTX1080Ti machine.
+Training takes about 48 hours with the default parameters on the **KITTI** dataset on a Nvidia GTX1080Ti machine.

 ## Data
 This model requires rectified stereo pairs for training.